Also known as the ligamentum nuchae.

-The nuchal ligament - a sheet of connective tissue, midline in the back of the neck attaching to the skull and cervical vertebrae.
+The nuchal ligament - a leaf of connective tissue, midline in the back of the neck attaching to the skull and cervical vertebrae.

-The nuchal ligament attaches to the midline bump on the back of the skull (external occipital protuberance) and the medial nuchal line (a.k.a the external occipital crest) of the skull.
+The nuchal ligament attaches to the external occipital protuberance (the midline bump on the back of the skull) and the medial nuchal line (a.k.a. the external occipital crest) of the skull.

 Attaches to the spinous processes of the cervical vertebrae.

-At the base of the neck (7th (last) cervical vertebra) the nuchal ligament continues as the cord-like supraspinous ligament.
+At the base of the neck, at the 7th (last) cervical vertebra, the nuchal ligament continues as the cord-like supraspinous ligament.

 The nuchal ligament is fibro-elastic, consisting of tough collagen fibres with elastic fibres too.